What is peripheral neuropathy?

 - Spinal fluid tests

 - Tests of the ability to detect vibrations

-Depending on what basic tests reveal, your health care provider may want to perform more in-depth scanning and other tests to get a better look at your nerve damage.
+Depending on what basic tests reveal, your healthcare provider may want to do more in-depth scanning and other tests to get a better look at your nerve damage.
 Tests may include:

 - CT scan

 - Electromyography (EMG) and nerve conduction studies

 Usually a peripheral neuropathy can’t be cured, but you can do a lot of things to prevent it from getting worse.
 If an underlying condition like diabetes is at fault, your healthcare provider will treat that first and then treat the pain and other symptoms of neuropathy.